 Four more condo buildings comprise Primavera II, with even more garden space and established trees.
 Primavera II is also sold out, but resales are sometimes available.

 Homes are of various types and materials.
 One community, San Miguel, is entirely filled with similar white adobe or brick houses.
-The first 'gringo' development in town, the lots are all sold and owners are building their homes.
+The first 'gringo' development in town, the lots are all sold and most homes are build.
+An occasional resale is available, some some of the owners rent their properties as vacation rentals.

-Barro Viejo, (old mud in Spanish) an architectural firm near Quito, has built several amazing pastel-colored adobe houses of rammed earth in Cotacachi.
+Architect Ramiro Rangles from Tumbaco near Quito has built several amazing pastel-colored adobe houses of rammed earth or baraque, an ancient building method.
 These buildings charm the eye and delight the heart with their exacting custom features and curvacious interiors.

 With the wide-open spaces and gently rolling hills that surround the village of Cotacachi, there is ample room for home sites large and small.
 Cobblestone roads lead out of town in several directions.